HybridSystemsLab/HybridGames-FiniteHorizon/README.md

 They are defined and can be modified in the 'Initialization' section.

 As a result,
-  - it will create the hybrid system in (44), calling it 'system_bb' as an instance of 'BouncingBallZSGame.m', which invokes the class 'HybridSystem' of the HyEQ Toolbox (see line 83);
+  - it will create the hybrid system in (18), calling it 'system_bb' as an instance of 'BouncingBallZSGame.m', which invokes the class 'HybridSystem' of the HyEQ Toolbox (see line 86);
-  - it will generate a plot (Figure 2) including:
+  - it will generate a plot (Figure 3) including:
       1. Position of optimal solution,
       2. Velocity of optimal solution,
       3. Optimal input control action,
       4. Optimal input attack action,
-      3. Running cost of optimal solution (blue and red) and optimal cost (black) calculated by applying Theorem 3.8 and Corollary 4.2.
+      3. Running cost of optimal solution (blue and red) and optimal cost (black) calculated by applying Theorem 3.6.
   - it will create a set of nonoptimal solutions '(phit,un,wn)', with hybrid time '(t,jt)', and running cost 'Jt', by running 'SaddlePointBouncingBall.m'.
-    Therein, the optimal feedbak laws are multiplied by varying factors, epsilonu and epsilonw, calculating the cost associated by this scalation, and generating a plot in 3D (Figure 3) of the behavior of the cost vs the scalation factors.
+    Therein, the optimal feedbak laws are multiplied by varying factors, epsilonu and epsilonw, calculating the cost associated by this scalation, and generating a plot in 3D (Figure 4) of the behavior of the cost vs the scalation factors.
     See in red the optimal cost and the saddle behavior around it.